foundriesio/docs/source/reference-manual/security/revoke-imx-keys.rst

 This is a two-steps process which is highly dependent on the device configuration and access, and requires caution.
 The revoke fusing command can make the device unavailable if not executed properly.

-To get help with the revocation automatization open a support ticket at: http://support.foundries.io/.
+To get help with the revocation automatization, open a `support ticket <https://foundriesio.atlassian.net/servicedesk/customer/portals>`_.

 .. i.MX Secure Boot on HABv4 Supported Devices (Rev. 4 — June 2020)
 .. _Secure Boot Using HABv4 Guide: